Geometry and entanglement in the scattering matrix: Introduction

 A second issue is that of the fixed-point structure of the EFT and how that manifests itself at the level of the $S$-matrix.
 In non-relativistic EFT, scale invariance at a fixed point is realized as Schr\"odinger symmetry of the EFT action.\footnote{For the present context, see Refs.~\cite{Mehen:1999qs,Mehen:1999nd,ubi2017}.} Aside from the free theory, which clearly admits Schr\"odinger symmetry, non-relativistic EFT admits a non-trivial fixed point at the strongest possible coupling consistent with unitarity (known as ``unitarity'').
 In the language of the effective range expansion (ERE), this corresponds to taking the s-wave scattering length to infinity while higher-order effective range and shape parameters are taken to zero.
 As the relation between the scattering length and the EFT operator couplings is renormalization scheme dependent, the EFT couplings in themselves carry no physical, scheme-independent, information; indeed in a mass-independent scheme the couplings are driven to infinity at unitarity, whereas in a mass-dependent scheme (like the PDS scheme) the couplings can be made to approach a number of order unity in units of the characteristic physical length scales.
 By contrast, as will be seen in detail below, the $S$-matrix provides a physical regularization of the infinite coupling limit as the fixed points arise at finite values of the $S$-matrix.
 The notion of RG flow in the EFT couplings will translate to $S$-matrix momentum flow, which will be described by equations that exhibit the fixed point structure of the RG.

 A third issue regards measures of quantum entanglement.
 A common measure of the quantum entanglement in the EFT is the state-dependent entanglement entropy, which is generally highly singular in quantum field theory, much like the renormalized couplings.
 One may worry that by working directly with the $S$-matrix, one loses valuable information regarding the nature of the entangling properties of the interaction.
-However, a physical measure of the entanglement of interaction --the entanglement power (EP)-- has recently been developed and applied to the unitary $S$-matrix.
-The EP~\cite{PhysRevA.63.040304,mahdavi2011cross} is a state-independent and physical measure of the entanglement induced by interaction, for instance by particular operators in an EFT.
+However, a physical measure of the entanglement of interaction --the entanglement power (EP)-- has recently been developed and applied to the unitary $S$-matrix.\footnote{For previous work on the entanglement generated in non-relativistic scattering see Ref.~\cite{HARSHMAN_2005}.} The EP~\cite{PhysRevA.63.040304,mahdavi2011cross} is a state-independent and physical measure of the entanglement induced by interaction, for instance by particular operators in an EFT.
 The EP of the nucleon-nucleon $S$-matrix was recently considered in Ref.~\cite{Beane:2018oxh}.

 Tying these last two issues together, this paper will show that the fixed-point structure of the $S$-matrix has geometrical significance whose origin is closely tied with quantum entanglement.
 In particular, one may view the RG fixed points as vertices on a compact two-dimensional surface, with the $S$-matrix a trajectory that moves on this manifold between the fixed points.
 In the absence of EP the surface appears as a lattice of fixed points; the $S$-matrix is constrained to one dimensional motion along a geodesic, providing links between the RG fixed points.
 Only in the presence of entanglement does the surface appear as a flat torus, a flat, compact Riemannian manifold.